Medically reviewed by Drugs.com. Last updated on Jun 21, 2022.

 Skin: urticaria, skin discoloration.

-In another randomized, open-label trial, 1075 HIV non-infected and infected patients with active pulmonary tuberculosis who had completed an initial 2 month phase of treatment with 4 drugs were randomly assigned to receive either Priftin 600 mg and isoniazid once weekly or rifampin and isoniazid twice weekly for the 4 month continuation phase.
-502 HIV non-infected and 36 HIV-infected patients were randomized to receive the Priftin regimen and 502 HIV-noninfected and 35 HIV-infected patients were randomized to receive the rifampin regimen.
+In another randomized, open-label trial, 1075 HIV non-infected and infected patients with active pulmonary tuberculosis who had completed an initial 2-month phase of treatment with 4 drugs were randomly assigned to receive either Priftin 600 mg and isoniazid once weekly or rifampin and isoniazid twice weekly for the 4-month continuation phase.
+Five hundred and two non–HIV-infected and 36 HIV-infected patients were randomized to receive the Priftin regimen and 502 HIV-noninfected and 35 HIV-infected patients were randomized to receive the rifampin regimen.

 The death rate was 6.5% for the Priftin combination regimen compared to 6.7% for the rifampin combination regimen.

 Latent Tuberculosis Infection

 Priftin in combination with isoniazid given once weekly for 3 months (3RPT/INH) was compared to isoniazid given once daily for 9 months (9INH) in an open-label, randomized trial in patients with a positive tuberculin skin test, and at high risk for progression from latent tuberculosis infection to active tuberculosis disease.
 Priftin was dosed by weight, and isoniazid mg/kg dose was determined according to age [see Dosage and Administration (2.2)] to a maximum of 900 mg each.

 A total of 4040 patients received at least one dose of the 3RPT/INH regimen, including 348 children 2 to 17 years of age and 105 HIV-infected individuals.
 A total of 3759 received at least one dose of the 9INH regimen, including 342 children 2 to 17 years of age and 95 HIV-infected individuals.